avanwouwe/citadel-browser-agent/README.md

 ## Password policy enforcement
 Any time a password is sent to a web application via a form, Citadel checks whether the password conforms to the policy you have configured.

+When users connect to systems that are part of the protected scope, Citadel hashes and stores the password.
+This list of hashes is used to detect re-use of passwords when connecting to any system, even non-protected ones.

 Once every two weeks a report is triggered that generates one event for every application, for every account that has a password that does not conform to the password policy.

 ## MFA policy enforcement
 Citadel can check if MFA is used after a password is sent to a web application via a form.
-The idea being that generally non-password based authentication such as delegated authentication (OIDC, SAML, etc) will require MFA.
+The idea being that generally non-password based authentication such as delegated authentication (OIDC, SAML, etc) will require MFA anyway, and does not need to be checked.
 Detection of the MFA is based on various heuristics, such as the name of form fields, the structure of URLs and the content of the fields.
-Use of the navigator.credentials API to request for example use of WebAuthn or FIDO is detected.
+Use of the `navigator.credentials` API to request for example use of WebAuthn or FIDO is detected.

 If a password is observed, users are allowed a couple of minutes to use or configure MFA.
 Failing that they are disconnected from the application, and instructed to configure MFA.
 For urgent and exceptional cases they can request a temporary exception.
 Both events are logged.

 Sessions that are authenticated using MFA have a maximum duration.
 Once this duration is exceeded the user is disconnected and is this forced to re-authenticate.

 Since MFA is not available for all sites, the list of sites for which MFA is required must be explicitly configured.

+## Device Trust
+Citadel uses [osquery](https://osquery.io/) to check the state of various controls, regarding disk encryption, screen locking, etc. Controls are defined using osquery queries, and depending on the configured severity of the control, it is possible to notify the user or block use of protected sites until the control stops failing.
+It is also possible to warn users before blocking them, or even to allow them to ask for (temporary) exceptions.

 ## Privacy respecting
 Citadel hashes the URL for events that do not indicate immediate threats, and are only logged for digital forensics.
 The different parts (hostname, path, query, etc) of the URL are hashed separately so that it remains possible to perform analysis after an incident.